maikonfarias/runshadow/README.md

 Run Shadow
 =========

-Endless running game using Unity engine, playing a Shadow as main character.
+Endless Running game using Unity engine, playing a Shadow as main character.

-Source code for the game Run Shadow mobile devices.
+Source code for the game Run Shadow for mobile devices.
 - Client Unity3d C#;
 - Server PHP with MySQL;